jukkapajarinen/cardiary-frontend/README.md

-# CarDiary-frontend
+# Cardiary-frontend

-This is responsive ReactJS-app for optimizing car driving expenses.
+This is a React/Redux app for optimizing car driving expenses.
 Project is open-sourced and made in collaboration with @Kazooiebombchu.

-## Tech used:
+## Built with:

-* reactjs
+* react
 * redux
+* redux-router
 * jwt authentication
+* reactstrap
 * bootswatch-paper
-* reactstrap
-* ...